Aahil-Hussain/Sales-Data-Analysis-with-Excel/README.md

 # Tools and Techniques Used
 Microsoft Excel
-* Microsoft Excel: Utilized advanced Excel features such as pivot tables, charts, and formulas such as xlookup, sumx, etc to create interactive dashboards.
+* Utilized advanced Excel functions such as IF, RELATED, SUMX, COUNTA, TEXTJOIN, and XLOOKUP to perform complex data analysis and generate actionable insights from sales data.
+* Utilized Power Query & Power Pivot to extract and transform raw unstructured data into structured data in tabular form.
 * Data Visualization: Created visually engaging charts and tables to present data clearly and concisely, making it easier for stakeholders to understand trends and make decisions.
 * Performance Tracking: Variance analysis for individual stores and across timeframes provides granular control over monitoring store-level profitability and sales performance.

-* Utilized Power Query & Power Pivot to extract and transform raw unstructured data into structured data in tabular form.

-* Generated Pivot tables to compile key sales data and reports.

 * Automated manual filter removal using macros and VBA.

-* Utilized advanced Excel functions such as IF, RELATED, SUMX, COUNTA, TEXTJOIN, and XLOOKUP to perform complex data analysis and generate actionable insights from sales data.

 # Analyses derived from the dataset